RetroReversing/retroReversing/categories/misc/Magazines.md

 Title | Notes
 ---|---
-3D Artist | UK magazine published by Imagine Publishing from 2009 until December 2019 3D World | Global magazine from ? until ?
-Computer Artist | USA magazine From 1994 until?
-Published by PennWell Publishing Company Computer Arts | UK magazine from 1995 until 2020 but was also published globally Digit | UK magazine
+3D Artist | UK magazine published by Imagine Publishing from 2009 until December 2019 3D World | Global magazine from ? and still going today Computer Artist | USA magazine From 1994 until at least 1997 published by PennWell Publishing Company Computer Arts | UK magazine from 1995 until 2020 but was also published globally Digit | UK magazine
 Digital Arts | UK magazine
-Photoshop Creative | until September 2018
+Linux User & Developer | UK magazine that was published for 19 years and reached issue 196 Photoshop Creative | until September 2018
 Web Desginer | UK magazine from 2004 until ?
 .net | UK magazine published until May 2020